wagtail/wagtail-vector-index/docs/architecture.md

 `Document`s are a dataclass representing something that is stored in a `VectorIndex`.
 They have a reference to an Embedding database object, a vector (for the embedding) and an unstructured metadata dict.
 This class allows us to store anything in a `VectorIndex` without needing to build indexes that hold specific types of object.

+`Document`s have an `embedding_pk` field, a reference to an `Embedding` model instance.
+Theis stores an embedding in the application database.
+This enables quickly repopulating vector backends, as well as some performance optimisations as we can get use generic foreign keys to return our related model instances.

 Whenever we are working with `VectorIndex`s, we are working with Document objects but as a user, these Documents aren't usually what we want to be working with.
 We would prefer to deal with our models and Pages, and let the package transparently handle converting them back and forth to Documents.

 This is where `DocumentConverter`s come in.